 Antibiotics for Tonsil Stones

-Antibiotics can help to manage tonsil stones in some cases.
+Antibiotics can help to manage and treat tonsil stones in some cases.

 To lower the bacteria count in your mouth that leads to the development and growth of the tonsil stones, your doctor may recommend certain antibiotics to stop it.